The Hartford Twilight League Founder Who Brought Baseball To Bermuda

 No written response came from President Roosevelt, who was busy commanding American forces in World War II.
 When Congressman Miller presented National Baseball Day to Congress, the bill died on the House floor.
 However, Anderson persevered.
 After marking the 30th anniversary of the Bermuda Invaders, Anderson and Hartford’s Chapter No. 1 of the Veteran Baseball Players Association planned a trip to Lebanon, Connecticut.
 They sought to promote National Baseball Day at the home of Doubleday’s parents, but strict wartime limits on gasoline forced Anderson to cancel the pilgrimage.

-A few months after D-Day, Anderson made an appearance at a Camp Courant award ceremony with Private Tony DeMaio of the Marine Corps.
+After D-Day, Anderson made an appearance at a Camp Courant award ceremony with Private Tony DeMaio of the Marine Corps.
 They were also joined by members of the Hartford baseball club: Business Manager Charlie Blossfield, Manager Del Bissonette, and a pitcher, Merle Settlemire.
 They presented the Bert Keane Trophy for sportsmanship to Angelo Perone of 54 Charter Oak Avenue.
 Then, in October of 1944, Anderson was in an automobile accident.
 He sustained minor injuries, checked into Hartford Hospital, and made a full recovery.

 In his latter years, Anderson was a frequent contributor to the opinion pages of the Hartford Courant.
 When Judge Kenesaw Mountain Landis died on November 25, 1944, Anderson composed a tribute to baseball’s “greatest leader” who restored confidence in the game.
 He shared a personal anecdote of meeting Landis who jumped at the opportunity to attend Hartford Boys’ Baseball Day in 1927.
 Anderson’s next editorial called for the continuation of athletics during World War II.
 He touted the physical, mental and social benefits of sports.
 Baseball in particular, he argued, was an important facet of daily life and served as an inspiration to young people.